 You may, of course, be looking for a combination of several of these factors.

 Inexpensive ways to go about setting up a database from scratch include:

 Confirming the quality of the information in your list can be a problem.
 However, if you take a small random sample from your list (say 5-10%) and check it for accuracy, you can be reasonably confident that whatever you find will apply to the remainder.
 You can also extend this test process by conducting a marketing exercise with the same sample group.
 All being well the results will confirm that your data and your marketing method are in line with your objectives.

 Clean, up-to-date records are essential, as a badly maintained list is generally unusable after two years.
-Spot-checking address lists by eye before you send out a mailing can be surprisingly quick and effective.
-You can also check the accuracy of your data using Royal Mail's Mailing List Audit tool.
+You can check the accuracy of your data using Royal Mail's Mailing List Audit tool.

-If you hold personal records of customers, both computer held and manual, you must register with the Information Commissioner.
-You must ask prospects whether they wish to receive 'further mailings of interest' and give them the opportunity to 'unsubscribe' themselves off your list.
+If you hold personal records of customers, both computer-held and paper-based, you must register with the Information Commissioner.
+You must ask prospects whether they wish to receive 'further mailings of interest' and give them the opportunity to 'unsubscribe'.
 This applies to both mailshots and email campaigns.
 Full details are on the Information Commissioner's website.

 Database marketing is not rocket science.
 It is a matter of common sense, the triumph of perspiration over inspiration.
 Unless you are really short of time or resources, it could be a good idea to first see how you get on by yourself.
 If it doesn't work out, your fallback plan can be to call in outside help.